quanghuy0497/Transformers4Vision/README.md

 	- However, the self-attention in the encoder and  decoder blocks are replaced by Row-Column Decouple Attention
 + **Row-Column Decouple Attention**:
 	- Help reduce the GPU memeory when facing with high-resolution feature
-	- Main idea:
+	- _Main idea_:
 		- Decouple key feature `Kf` into row feature `Kf,x` and column feature `Kf,y` by 1D global average pooling
-		- Then perform the row attetion and column attentions speparately
+		- Then perform the row attetion and column attentions separately
 + **Code**: https://github.com/megvii-research/AnchorDETR

 ### MaskFormer